Breaches of the Rules – External Assessment

 5. any other practice that might result in an advantage to the candidate or other candidates.

-A candidate is reported to have submitted material for assessment that is not their own, or is not verified as their own, whether dishonestly, fraudulently or unwittingly.
+A candidate is reported to have submitted material for assessment that is not their own or is not verified as to their own, whether dishonestly, fraudulently or unwittingly.

 A person is reported to have impersonated or dishonestly claimed to be a candidate entered for a qualification.
 These Rules and Procedures may apply to the alleged impersonator, to the candidate who has allegedly been impersonated, and to any other person who may have assisted or concealed the impersonation.

 2. Before deciding whether or not to undertake an investigation, NZQA may seek to clarify the reported conduct.

 3. Where NZQA has initiated an investigation, a candidate or other person whose reported conduct may have possibly breached these rules and procedures will be sent a letter with copies of any relevant evidence or reports, outlining the:

 1. conduct that may have been in breach of the rules

 2. rule/s that it may have breached

 3. penalties that may apply if the breach were proven